 Our experience renting a car in Flores (Azores)

-Driving through Jurassic Park, sorry, the roads of Flores is a real adventure in itself where you will want to stop every so often to contemplate a breathtaking waterfall, a panorama that resembles a Windows background or, escape from a T-Rex (rather what you will find are calm and happy cows but we must give wings to our imagination).
-Fortunately, the roads of the island are dotted with several viewpoints precisely for that reason.
-Stop and enjoy, unhurried, whenever possible and safe.
+Driving through Jurassic Park—sorry, through the roads of Flores—is a real adventure in itself, where you’ll want to stop every few minutes to admire a breathtaking waterfall, a panoramic view that looks like a Windows desktop background, or to escape a T-Rex (though what you’ll actually find are calm, happy cows—but let’s give our imagination free rein).
+Fortunately, the island’s roads are dotted with several viewpoints for exactly that reason.
+Stop and enjoy the view, without rushing, whenever possible and safe to do so.

-What are you waiting for to explore this Portuguese Jurassic Park?
-Fasten your seat belt and… Have a good trip in the most beautiful paradise of the Azores!
+What are you waiting for?
+Come explore this Portuguese Jurassic Park!
+Buckle up and… Enjoy your trip through the most beautiful paradise in the Azores!